 Description and Objectives

-The MS in Environmental Sciences provide students with the research capabilities, assessment skills, and practical knowledge needed to become environmental scientists.
+The MS in Environmental Sciences provides students with the research capabilities, assessment skills, and practical knowledge needed to become environmental scientists.
 Depending on their interests, students can focus on a specific major.
 It focuses on problem-solving, and critical-thinking skills by emphasizing the case study approach to learning and solving environmental problems.
 Click to view the brochure for the MS in Environmental Sciences in PDF format.

 Criteria for Admission